AutodeskGames/stingray-docs/source/stingray_help/creating_gameplay/physics/create_physics_actor.md

 8. Close the **Unit Editor** window and click **Save** when prompted.

->**Note:** When you scale physics enabled units, the physics actors and the constraints gets scaled accordingly to the scale.
-While a uniform scaling(1,1,1) of physics objects is preferred both in your DCC tool and in Stingray, you can also apply a non-uniform scale.
+>**Note:** When you scale physics enabled units, the physics actors and the constraints get scaled accordingly to the scale.
+While a uniform scaling (1,1,1) of physics objects is preferred both in your DCC tool and in Stingray, you can also apply a non-uniform scale.
 If the imported unit has a single actor, set the scale on the physics actor.
 For a unit with several physics actors, you can apply the scale to the unit if all the actors have the same orientation.
-If the physics actors have a different orientation than the unit or in other cases, you must scale the unit in the DCC tool or modify its node hierarchy in DCC for all the physics actors to have the same orientation.
+If the physics actors have a different orientation than the unit or in other cases, you must scale the unit in the DCC tool or modify its node hierarchy in the DCC for all the physics actors to have the same orientation.

 ---
 Related topics: